balena-io/docs/pages/reference/OS/secure-boot-and-full-disk-encryption/overview.md

 - **Signing Keys** : A private key signs the bootloader, kernel, and other critical binaries.
 This key must be kept confidential; anyone possessing it can produce binaries that devices would trust.
 - **Public Certificates or keys** : The matching public certificate (or key) is stored on the device.
 When the device attempts to execute a signed binary (e.g., the bootloader or kernel), a cryptographic check ensures the signature is valid.

-Secure Boot-enabled \{{ $names.os.lower \}} images are provided pre-signed using **balena-owned** secrets - this is a convenient way to guarantee that only trusted software runs in the device while avoiding the friction of secrets generation, managing and safeguarding.
+Secure Boot-enabled balenaOS images are provided pre-signed using **balena-owned** secrets - this is a convenient way to guarantee that only trusted software runs in the device while avoiding the friction of secrets generation, managing and safeguarding.

 **Note:** We are aware that balena owned keys might not fit all use cases.
 Unique customer keys can also be used as an extra service.
 Contact [sales@balena.io](mailto:sales@balena.io) to discuss further.